Are you seeing any Baxi boiler error codes or fault lights? Let’s start with the common codes that our expert heating engineers see frequently!

 Baxi Boiler E133/E28 Error Code

-During the winter months, it wouldn’t surprise us if you see error code E133 or E28.
+During the winter months, it wouldn’t surprise us if you see error codes E133 or E28.
 Condensate pipes in Baxi boilers (and most other brands) transport the wastewater away from the boiler, straight into the drain outside.

 Safely pour warm water over the frozen pipes outside your house or if you’re not sure you know where the pipes are or fancy a professional’s second opinion give one of our Gas Safe registered engineers a call.